Should I Have Gold in my Retirement Portfolio?

 Cons of Including Gold in Your Retirement Portfolio

-- No passive income: One of the disadvantages of investing in gold is that it doesn’t provide any passive income such as interest or dividends.
-This can be a detriment to retirees who count on their investments to generate steady income.
+- No passive income: One disadvantage of buying gold for investment is that the asset is unable to provide any passive income such as interest or dividends.
+This can be a disadvantage for retirees who rely on their investments to provide steady income.

 - Storage and insurance costs: A physical gold investment that is bullion or coins, has extra costs, such as the storage space and even insurance.
 These expenses can eat into your returns and make gold an investment choice that is less appealing in comparison to other investments.